AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

 The button tool tips can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a scroll up button that is 125 x 35 pixels and has different artwork for each state:
+Example - To set up a scroll up button that is 125 x 35 pixels and has different artwork for each state:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7scrollupbutton {